 The old railway line along the river valley is now a ‘piste cyclable’ from Rouffilhac, just over the river from St Julien de Lampon.
 It runs in both directions, east towards Souillac and west towards Aillac, Grolejac and Sarlat.
 Since it’s an old train line the gradients are gentle and the scenery is spectacular.
 Hire a bike, pack a lunch and spent a half or full day on the cycle way.

 There are racquets and balls in the house so why not play a game of tennis?
 There is a court in St Julien behind the Marie.
 You need book at the Marie.

-This 18-hole course is set in spectacular wooded country north of the Dordogne River about 7 km from Souillac.
+The closest course to La Vieille Grange is the Souillac Country Club, an 18-hole course is set in spectacular wooded country north of the Dordogne River about 7 km from Souillac.
 The course is part of a golf resort complex with a swimming pool, tennis courts etc. They have a restaurant and sometimes offer a special on golf fees and lunch.
 Open to the public and English is spoken.

 Many people swim in the Dordogne River at St Julien de Lampon and near Sarlat in high season, but there is also swimming at artificial lakes at Gourdon and Grolejac (there is a small charge here), municipal pools at Souillac and Sarlat, and ‘Quercyland’ in Soulliac, with water slides etc for a fun family day out.